brandsimon/verity-squash-root/Readme.md

 ### Arch Linux

-Only mkinitcpio is supported under Arch Linux in systemd-mode.
+Only mkinitcpio wih systemd-hooks is supported under Arch Linux.
 Add the hook `verify-squash-root` to `/etc/mkinitcpio.conf` directly after the autodetect hook.
 This is necessary, since the autodetect hook cannot handle overlayfs as rootfs (yet).